Being sentient is

 My books

-My Casindra Lost stories feature an emergent AI 'Al' and a captain who is reluctantly crewed with him on a rather long journey to another galaxy - just the two of them, and some cats...
-There's another one, 'Alice' that emerges more gradually in the Moraturi arc.
+My Casindra Lost stories feature an emergent AI 'Al' (rhymes with but distances himself from HAL) and a captain who is reluctantly crewed with him on a rather long journey to another galaxy - just the two of them, and some cats...
+There's another AI, 'Alice' that emerges more gradually in the Moraturi arc.
+While in the Rising series coauthored with my father, the questions of sentience relate to alien species that are discovered on other planets in our solar system and beyond.

 Kindle ebook (mobi) edition ASIN: B07ZB3VCW9 — tiny.cc/AmazonCL